znuny/Survey/doc/en/feature.md

 ## Start sending Survey requests

-When the OTRS user has finished adding or modifying questions and possible answers, he can leave the "Edit Questions" area by clicking "Close window".
+When the Znuny user has finished adding or modifying questions and possible answers, he can leave the "Edit Questions" area by clicking "Close window".